nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 ```

 ## Apache configuration to run as a reverse proxy
-* Add a new line `Include conf/extra/kc_reverse_proxy.conf` in the httpd.conf file of
+* Add a new line `Include conf/extra/kc_reverse_proxy.conf` in the httpd.conf file of the Apache server
+* Create a file named `kc_reverse_proxy.conf` in the conf/extra folder of Apache server as shown below

 ## References